scaleracademy/scaler-open-source-september-challenge/README.md

   </p>

-For example, if your name is John Doe and your Discord ID is `john#1234`, your post title should be `challenger-john-doe-john#1234`
+For example, if your name is John Doe and your Discord Username is `john#1234`, your post title should be `challenger-john-doe-john#1234`

 You can drop a message like `I accept the challenge`.